 How to make vegan pumpkin cookies

-- Place on a baking sheet lined with parchment paper and bake for 15-18 minutes.
+Place on a baking sheet lined with parchment paper and bake for 15-18 minutes.
 15 minutes will yield a perfectly soft cookies.
+They will continue to harden as they cool, so it’s best to take them out of the oven when they’re still pretty soft.

 When the cookies are cooling, prepare the icing by mixing together all 3 ingredients in a small bowl.
 Be sure not to ice the cookies until they are completely cool.